 Perennial plants have a lifespan of two to three years, and if maintained properly they can add to the beauty of your garden for years to come.
 There are some prerequisites for long-lasting perennial plants in the garden.
 Selecting the location and preparing soil is very crucial for the growth and development of the plants.

 Some of the important things to keep in mind while preparing the site for perennial plants are—

 Selecting the Site for Plants

-—Location plays a major role and if the right plants are grown in favorable location then they will flourish and look strikingly beautiful.
+—Location plays a major role, and if the right plants are grown in a favorable location, then they will flourish and look strikingly beautiful.
 The key to a perfect location depends on the plant varieties you are planning to grow.
-So, if you are planning to grow shade tolerant plants then shady areas in the garden are best suited for them.
-Flowering plants generally need full sun so they should be planted in such a location that receives full sunlight throughout the day.
+So, if you are planning to grow shade-tolerant plants, then shady areas in the garden are best suited for them.
+Flowering plants need full sun so they should be planted in such a location that receives full sunlight throughout the day.
 The soil should be well- drained as the perennial plants grow well in such conditions.

 Analyzing the Soil Quality

 —Soil quality can be tested in a laboratory, and this can help in highlighting any possible nutrient deficiencies.
 The soil quality can be improved by adding compost and organic matter.
 Good quality soil will ensure healthy and thriving plants.
 Fertilizers can be used in the garden beds to further enhance the soil quality.
 Perennials prefer neutral to the slightly acidic soil.
 The pH level of the soil can be improved by adding lime.
 Pelletized lime or lime juice can be added to the soil to raise the pH level and lower the acidity.

 Getting Rid of Perennial Weeds